 The 2-Hour Window

 According to the FDA, perishable food left at room temperature for more than 2 hours should be thrown away.
-Some cat food brands advise keeping wet food out for a maximum of 1 hour, while other brands instruct that it is safe to keep their wet food products out for as long as 4 hours.
+Some cat food brands advise keeping wet food out for a maximum of 1 hour, while others instruct that keeping their wet food products out for as long as 4 hours is safe.

 Please note that these timelines are more of a guideline than a rule.
-Depending on the type of wet food you've just opened, how fresh it was, and the temperature in the room you leave it in, it might take 1 hour or less for it to go bad, or it might be perfectly good to serve after 4 hours.
-Here are a few things to keep in mind:
+Depending on the type of wet food you’ve just opened, how fresh it was, and the temperature at which you leave it, it might take 1 hour or less to spoil or be perfect for serving after 4 hours.
+However, here are a few things to keep in mind:

 - Always check the expiration date on the can or pouch of wet food.
 Do not feed your cat expired wet food.
-However, if the expiration date is coming up soon, then remember that it might take less time for the food to go bad if you leave it out (that's closer to 1 hour rather than 4).
+However, if the expiration date is coming soon, remember that the food might take less time to spoil if you leave it out (closer to 1 hour rather than 4).

-- Never leave the wet cat food in direct sunlight because this will make it go bad much quicker.
-If the opened can of wet food has been in the sun on a hot summer day for more than half an hour, you should probably consider throwing it away.
+- Never leave the wet cat food in direct sunlight because this will make it turn much quicker.
+If the opened can of wet food has been in the sun on a hot summer day for over half an hour, you should consider throwing it away.

-- The ingredients in the wet food have a major influence on how long it can last out.
-For instance, fish-based wet food will go bad quicker than chicken-based cat food.
-Additionally, organic wet food for cats does not have chemical preservatives, which makes it spoil quicker than commercial brands of cat food.
+- The ingredients in wet food significantly influence how long it can last.
+For instance, fish-based wet food will deteriorate quicker than chicken-based cat food.
+Additionally, organic wet food for cats does not have chemical preservatives, making it spoil more quickly than commercial cat food brands.

 What Happens When Food Goes Bad?

-Feeding your cat wet food that has been out for too long is dangerous because it is a very good medium for the development of bacteria and fungi.
+Feeding your cat wet food that has been out too long is dangerous because it is a perfect medium for developing bacteria and fungi.
 As the food begins to spoil, the chemical composition of the ingredients changes, and it becomes a good breeding ground for these pathogens.

-It usually takes about 24 hours for mildew to develop (maybe less during summer), but it takes far less for bacteria to develop on the wet food that's going bad.
+It usually takes about 24 hours for mildew to develop (maybe less during summer).
+Still, it takes far less for bacteria to develop on rancid, wet food.
 As the pathogens develop, they consume the nutrients in the food, thus altering the chemical composition, and they produce toxins that stay in the food.

-When you feed your cat wet food that's been out for a long time, you are also feeding it the bacteria and the toxins that it has produced.
-Depending on the type of pathogen that has developed, the cat may start feeling ill and you might see some of the following symptoms:
+When you feed your cat wet food that’s been out for a long time, you also feed it the bacteria and toxins it has produced.
+Depending on the type of pathogen that has developed, the cat may start feeling ill, and you might see some of the following symptoms:

 - lethargy